datagrok-ai/admetica/README.md

 | Inhibitor   | 329                   |
 | Non-Inhibitor   | 135                   |

-We conducted comprehensive calculations of ADMET properties and assessed the performance metrics for both the Admetica and Novartis models, resulting in the following outcomes:
+We calculated CYP2C9-Inhibitor and assessed performance metrics for the Admetica and Novartis models, resulting in the following outcomes:

 | **Metric**                | **Admetica**    | **Novartis**   |
 |---------------------------|-----------------------|-----------------------|